slowernews/wisdom-tldr/README.md

 > *'Doubt kills more dreams than failure ever will.'*

 > *'Believe you can, and you’re half way there.'*

-Don’t wait for someone else to tell you that you are special.
-If the universe didn't need you, you wouldn't be here.

-> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*

-> *'Having a low opinion of yourself is not modesty.
-It’s self-destruction.' -- Bobby Sommer*

-> *'Value yourself.
-The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

 [Mastery](#on-mastery) and [core values](#on-identity) are good sources of confidence.<br>
 In the meanwhile any source is good.
 Don't stop till you get it.